dymmond/esmerald/docs/wsgi.md

 Only apps that are inherited from [Esmerald](./application/applications.md) or [ChildEsmerald](./routing/router.md#child-esmerald-application) will be showing in the OpenAPI documentation.
 This is for compatibility purposes only and **does not affect** the internal routing.

-WSGI integrations and all the urls associated and created still work as you can test them.
+WSGI integrations and all the urls associated still work.